Recently, a question has been spinning in my mind:

 Matthew’s Relational Approach — Luke 5:27-29

-Instead of inviting people to church right off the bat, Matthew invited fellow tax collectors and sinners to his home.
+Instead of inviting people to church as the first step, Matthew invited fellow tax collectors and sinners to his home.

 Samaritan Women’s Invitational Approach — John 4